apetsiuk/4F-Optical-Correlator-Simulation/README.md

 # 4F Optical Correlator Simulation

- >*A Matlab simulation for a 4F Correlator system which is based on the Fourier transforming properties of lenses.*
+ >*A Matlab simulation for a 4F Correlator system which is based on the Fourier transforming properties of lenses.<br/>Aliaksei Petsiuk, 2019*
 <br/>

 The 4F Optical Correlator system is based on the Fourier transforming properties of lenses.
 According to the Diffraction theory, a convex lens of focal length f will produce the Fourier transform at a distance f behind the lens of an object placed at f distance in front of the lens.
 These properties give us an opportunity to implement direct and inverse Fourier transforms of two-dimensional objects and modify and analyze their spatial frequency spectra. <br/>